HomeAfrican SafarisAfrican Safari Guide

 Highlights of the park:

 When to visit: Consider visiting in June and July or January and February.
-Bird watching is best during the wet months, which are April and May and August to October.
+Bird watching is best during the wet months of April and May and August to October.

 Bwindi Impenetrable Forest